skyzh/canvas_grab/README.md

 * **An error occurred** You'll see "An error occurred when processing this course" if there's no file in a course.
 * **File not available** This file might have been included in an unpublished unit. canvas_grab cannot bypass restrictions.
 * **No module named 'canvasapi'** You haven't installed the dependencies.
 Follow steps in "build and run from source" or download prebuilt binaries.
+* **Error when checking update** It's normal if you don't have a stable connection to GitHub.
+You may regularly check updates by visiting this repo.
+* **Unsupported Link** canvas_grab only supports downloading from `v.sjtu.edu.cn`. `vshare.sjtu.edu.cn` is not supported.

 ## Screenshot